ignafransdstn/News-App-using-clean-arcitecture/README.md

 This project is a starting point for a Flutter application.

 This application project documentation is an example of implementing a clean programming architecture using Dart as the programming language and BLOC as state management.
-This application aims to display news provided by the API and has an offline list read letter feature.
+This application aims to display news provided by the API and had an offline list read letter feature.

 Reference :
 - https://github.com/mahdinazmi/Flutter-News-App-Clean-Architecture